mmf1982/QTnetCDF/README.md

  I collect some ideas here for implementation.
 Please contact me if you have more suggestions.
   * incldue a "search" field to find variables in all groups matching a partial name
   * having the option to use "long names" instead of variable names for e.g. plots.
+  * having a button to change several things from the configuration file "on the fly":
+    - country outline color
+    - whetheror not to open new plot/ table when settings change in the new 5D+ support
+    - whether or not to plot immediately or only on "done and plot" in the new 5D+ support
+    - whether to use the new table/ plot window or the original for 2D -- 4D variables
+  * be able to turn off "save as" pop-up after selecting indices

 ## Implementations done on request:
  * Add possibility to add country outlines.